vmware-archive/nsxraml/md-version/nsxvapi.md

 * **put** *(secured)*: Update threshold configuration for distributed firewall.

 ### /4.0/firewall/config/globalconfiguration
-Working with the Distributed Firewall Global Configuration
+Working With the Distributed Firewall Global Configuration
 ----------------------------------------------------------
-You can use the following parameters to improve firewall performancer:
+You can use the following parameters to improve firewall performance:

 * **layer3RuleOptimize** and **layer2RuleOptimize** to turn
 on/off rule optimization.